shreyam-dharmvans/VCOURSE/README.md

     ###### Since I am using Free Tier, so server can take some time to respond on first time.
     ###### To run backend locally:
     ###### 1. Create a .env file inside Backend Folder

     ###### 2. Give values in key value pairs written in .env.example file and copy paste entire .env.example file content in .env file ,created by you.

     ###### 3. In main.jsx file inside src folder
     ######    replace  axios.defaults.baseURL = 'https://vcourse.onrender.com';
     ######    with axios.defaults.baseURL = 'http://localhost:8080';

+    ###### 4. Now open another terminal for backend
+                 Navigate to Backend folder using command:
+                 cd Backend

+                 Start the backend server using command:
+                 nodemon app.js